coherent-research/mcs-documentation/MCSApiDescription.md

 Name            | Type   | Value | Mandatory
 ----------------|--------|-------|-----------
-name            | String | The register name (depending on the meter type) | YES timestamp       | String | The time of the reading value           | Number | The value of the register units           | String | The units of the register
+name            | String | The register name (depending on the meter type) | YES value           | Number | The value of the register units           | String | The units of the register